 Xero also has a marketplace for finding accountants, as well as an API that allows companies to integrate Xero with the other tools they use.
 In fact, Xero works with over 600 third-party applications.
 The product has a rating of 4.5 stars out of 5 on Capterra, with a 4-star customer support rating.

 Sage provides several business solutions, including an accounting tool called Sage Business Cloud Accounting.

 It offers all of the core accounting features, such as tools for invoicing, expenses and cash flow management.
 Sage supports growing businesses through its different products, beginning with the “Accounting Start” solution which is aimed at micro-businesses and sole traders, and moving up to the regular “Accounting” level for larger companies.

-Quickbooks is an accounting platform that has been around since way back in 1983.
+Quickbooks is an accounting platform that has been around since 1983, when accounting really did work in a different way.
 It offers three different plans aimed at businesses of different sizes, with the most expensive plan offering support for up to 25 users.

 The software has a 4.5 star review on Capterra, with users pointing to the community forums and helpful support team as positives.

 Microsoft Dynamics GP is an accounting software solution aimed at small and medium-sized businesses.
 It includes features for banking, managing cash, inventory, payroll and more.
 It works with other Microsoft products meaning it could be a great option for companies already in the Microsoft ecosystem.

 The software has a 4.5 star rating on Capterra, although this relates to the entire Microsoft Dynamics software suite, not just the accounting software.

 The software is cloud-based and scalable with the company saying it can empower businesses of all sizes, potentially making it a good choice for growing businesses.
 It has 16,000 customers so is a well-trusted solution.
 The platform has a 4-star rating on Capterra with reviews suggesting it is a powerful option for mid-sized companies.